nerkyzas157/task_junior_data_analyst/Task.md

 * Do required data transformations (string to numeric, etc.);
 * Do simple analysis: plots, cross-tabs, pivots to explore the data;
 * If needed, employ inferential statistics (correlations, linear-models, etc.);
-* Present the results in the Jupyter Notebook with relavant comments.
+* Present the results in the Jupyter Notebook with relevant comments.
 * Send the completed task to lukas.pukelis@inspired.lt